In life, we can hold on to a lot of anger and resentment.

 Forgiveness is a process.
-And while the duration and difficulty will vary significantly, it can be equally applied to all levels of pain – whether the result of someone being rude to us in a shop, a life cut short, or a partner cheating.
+And while the duration and difficulty will vary significantly, it can be equally applied to all levels of pain – whether it’s the result of someone being rude to us in a store, a life cut short, or a partner cheating.

 Results confirmed that forgiveness training helps people: